Positive Catalysts Could Support REITs In 2017

 Some investors are skeptical about the outlook for equity real estate investment trusts (REITs) in 2017 given rising interest rates and slowing fundamentals in most property types.
 However, we see some real reasons for optimism.

 First, while expectations of higher economic growth and inflation under the incoming presidential administration pushed the 10-year U.S. Treasury yield to 2.37% (as of January 9, 2017) from 1.86% on Election Day, REIT shares have not declined in value.
 The asset class, as measured by the MSCI U.S. REIT Index, actually generated a total return of 5.74% from November 8 through January 9.
 Every major property type has generated positive total returns over this period except for the net lease/single-tenant sector, which was only slightly negative.
-What we have seen is relative outperformance by property types with shorter lease durations and more upside from faster economic growth, like hotel and office REITs, and away from longer duration, more "bond-like" property types such as the net lease/single-tenant REITs.
+What we have seen is relative outperformance by property types with shorter lease durations and more upside from faster economic growth, like hotel and office REITs, and away from longer-duration, more "bond-like" property types such as the net lease/single-tenant REITs.

-Exhibit 1: Comparing MSCI U.S. REIT Total Return Index to U.S. Government 10-Year Treasury Yield (2016) Click to enlarge
+Exhibit 1: Comparing MSCI U.S. REIT Total Return Index to U.S. Government 10-Year Treasury Yield (2016)

 Source: FactSet.
 Data as of December 31, 2016.